GiulianaPola/select_repeats/README.md

 - -conf *text file* - Text file with the parameters

+-o <string>     Name of the output file (feature table in GenBank format)

 **Optional parameters:**
-- -o (string) - Name of the output file (feature table in GenBank format)
+- -ir <integer>   Internal range of coordinates in which the repetition is accepted
+- -er <integer>   External range of coordinates in which the repetition is accepted
+- -s <csv table file>     CSV file that has the data for decision making in the selection

 ## 12/03/2022 (1.0.0)
 - validation and addition of parameters -i (EMBL feature table),-defi (sequence definition), -div (GenBank division)